DASPRiD/vrc-osc-manager/README.md

 This is indicated in your tray bar through the `OSC` icon.
 When it's inactive, it will be gray, otherwise green.

+Via the tray icon menu you also have two options available:

+- Exit the application
+- Reload plugins: This will reload the entire plugin config in case you changed it on disk.

 ## OS support

 Both Linux and Windows are supported, though Linux is the primarily tested platform.